Got a specific question?

 - Smoke alarm.
 Keep this as a separate unit.
 Mount it in the habitation ceiling, well away from the hob.

-Gas attacks on motorhomes are not a real phenomenon.
 The Royal College of Anaesthetists has stated that pumping enough gas into a ventilated motorhome to reliably incapacitate the occupants without killing them is "medically and technically near-impossible."
-No police force in France, Spain, Italy, or Germany has produced forensic evidence of a single successful attack.
+No police force in France, Spain, Italy or Germany has produced forensic evidence of a single successful attack.

 What actually happens is silent entry at night.
-Thieves pick or bypass the standard habitation lock while the occupants are deeply asleep after a long drive.
-They reach in for phones, keys, and wallets and are gone in under 30 seconds.
-You wake up to an open door and a missing bag.
+Thieves pick or bypass the standard habitation lock while the occupants are deeply asleep after a long drive, reach in for phones, keys and wallets, and are gone in under 30 seconds.
+The fix that works is a habitation deadlock, a Heosafe or Milenco, fitted from the inside.
+A GBP 60 part that makes silent entry effectively impossible.
+Fit a narcotic gas alarm if it helps you sleep easier, but fit the deadlock first.

 Most motorhome theft in Europe is opportunistic.
 It clusters around a handful of well-known corridors and parking areas.
 Avoiding those spots for overnight stops cuts the risk considerably.